redhat-cip/dci-ansible-agent/README.md

 ### How to use the images (OSP12)

-If you are use OSP12, you need to adjust your automation to fetch the images on the undercloud and make use of them during the deployment.
+If you are use OSP12 and above, the DCI agent will set up an image registry and fetch the last OSP images on your jumpbox.

-You will have to adjust two extra keys in your `/etc/dci-ansible-agent/dcirc.sh` file:

-- DCI_REGISTRY_USER
-- DCI_REGISTRY_PASSWORD

 Before you start the overcloud deploy with the `openstack overcloud deploy --templates [additional parameters]` command, you have to call the following command on the undercloud node.